-- Do not use PRE [p.
-48] to create a tabular layout of text -- use the TABLE element so that assistive technologies may recognize that it is a table. - Provide a caption via the CAPTION [p.
-47] element.
+- 5.5 Provide summaries for tables.
+[Priority 3] - 5.6 Provide abbreviations for header labels.
+[Priority 3] - Provide a caption via the CAPTION [p.
+49] element.
 A table caption describes the nature of the table in one to three sentences.
 Two examples: - 1.
 "Cups of coffee consumed by each senator." - 2.
 "Who spends the most on pollution cleanup?"